-Here's a great collection of soda fountain fruitade recipes.
-The tremendous popularity of lemonade remains undisputed, but these sparkling citrus drinks flavored with orange, strawberry, lime, grape, or raspberry flavored soda syrups and natural juices, are also popular thirst quenchers.
+Here's a collection of soda fountain fruit ade recipes.
+The tremendous popularity of lemonade remains undisputed, but these sparkling citrus drinks flavored with orange, strawberry, lime, grape, and raspberry flavored soda syrups, are also popular thirst quenchers.

-Any of the Fruitade beverages featured on this page will taste delicious and refreshing during hot summer weather, or anytime.
-Make lots, as your guests will be sure to ask for refills!
+Any of the Fruit Ade beverages featured on this page will taste delicious and refreshing during hot summer weather, or anytime.
+Make lots, as your guests are sure to ask for refills.

 The Dispenser's Formulary or Soda Water Guide (1915)